What Is Organic Click-Through-Rate?

 Use Brackets In Your Title Tag

 An industry study by Hubspot found that brackets in headlines increased clicks by nearly 40%.

 Why does this work?

 According to the authors of the study, brackets are like a content sneak preview.

 And because users know what they’re getting into, they’re MUCH more likely to click.

 This works so well that I use brackets or parentheses in almost all of my title tags.

-For example, in this post about learning SEO, I added “(NEW Guide)” to the end of my title tag.
+For example, in this post about content creation, I added “[New Step-By-Step Guide]” to the end of my title tag.